Contract

 Where will we meet?
 How long are sessions?
 What is the cost?

-What are your commitments to me?
+What are my commitments to you?

 Confidentiality